Resolutions and Aphasia

-2018 is winding down.
-At the NAA, we’re already thinking about our resolutions.
-We’re committed to highlighting our affiliates so you can find the services you need, giving more support to caregivers, and bringing you the latest in aphasia research.
-We also have books chosen for our online book club, and we can’t wait to share them with you in the new year.
+2023 is just getting started.
+At the NAA, we’re thinking about resolutions.
+We’re committed to highlighting our affiliates so you can find the services you need, giving more support to caregivers, holding chats and Ask the Expert webinars, and bringing you the latest in aphasia research.

 You may be setting some resolutions, too, with the intention of keeping these new actions or mindsets going throughout the year.
 Here are our tips for sticking to your resolutions beyond the second week of January.